tgrey2024/p1-sereniteen/README.md

 ## Future Features
 ### Bugs to be Fixed
+* A gap appears on the right on the medium-sized devices
 * A review of spacing, margins and padding to make sure each element has well-placed on the page with plenty of breathing space
-* A gap appears on the right on the medium-sized devices
 * Scrolling can sometimes move the navbar up and down
+* Add more content on how to cope with specific stressors, like exams, social media, peer pressure and bullying.
 * Links to more activity guides, checklists and questionnaire could be added.

 ### Calm mode switch